matt-dray/monetize/README.md

 ```
 📅 You have 29 days left of your FREE TRIAL!
 🏅 Your MEMBER LEVEL is 3!
 Try watch_ad()!
-💰 Your MEGACOIN balance is now 19!
+💰 Your MEGA COIN balance is now 19!
 Try watch_ad()!
 🎩
  2
 ```